Doxuno

 RIGHT OF ENTRY

 Landlord or Landlord's agents may enter the Premises for inspection, maintenance, or showing to prospective tenants or buyers upon providing at least 24 hours' prior written notice, except in cases of emergency.
-Entry shall be at reasonable times and in a reasonable manner, consistent with Cal.
+Entry shall be at reasonable times and in a reasonable manner, consistent with the law of the State of California (Cal.
 Civ.
-Code § 1954 (24-hour written-notice standard) and the law of the State of Colorado.
+Code §§1941–1942.5; Green v.
+Superior Court, 10 Cal.3d 616 (1974)).

 FAIR HOUSING AND NON-DISCRIMINATION

-This Agreement and all conduct by Landlord in the rental, occupancy, and management of the Premises shall comply with the federal Fair Housing Act, 42 U.S.C. §§ 3601–3619, and its implementing regulations at 24 C.F.R.
-Part 100, which prohibit discrimination on the basis of race, color, national origin, religion, sex (including gender identity and sexual orientation), familial status, or disability, and which impose both disparate-treatment and disparate-impact liability (Tex.
+This Agreement and all conduct by Landlord in the rental, occupancy, and management of the Premises shall comply with the federal Fair Housing Act, 42 U.S.C. §§3601–3619, and its implementing regulations at 24 CFR Part 100, which prohibit discrimination on the basis of race, color, national origin, religion, sex (including gender identity and sexual orientation), familial status, or disability, and which impose both disparate-treatment and disparate-impact liability (Tex.
 Dep’t of Housing and Community Affairs v.
 Inclusive Communities Project, Inc., 576 U.S. 519 (2015)).
 Landlord shall grant reasonable accommodations and modifications for persons with disabilities, including assistance animals as required by HUD Notice FHEO-2020-01, without charging a pet deposit or pet rent for such animals.
-Any protected-class and source-of-income protections under the law of the State of Colorado (and any applicable local ordinance) are incorporated by reference.
+Any protected-class and source-of-income protections under California Fair Employment and Housing Act, Cal.
+Gov. Code §§12955 et seq.
+(State of California) and any applicable local ordinance are incorporated by reference.

 ANTI-RETALIATION

-Landlord shall not increase rent, decrease services, bring or threaten to bring an eviction action, or otherwise retaliate against Tenant for exercising any right under this Agreement or under applicable landlord-tenant, habitability, fair-housing, or code-enforcement law, consistent with statutes such as Cal.
-Civ.
-Code § 1942.5, N.Y.
-Real Prop.
-Law § 223-b, and the corresponding law of the State of Colorado.
+Landlord shall not increase rent, decrease services, bring or threaten to bring an eviction action, or otherwise retaliate against Tenant for exercising any right under this Agreement or under applicable landlord-tenant, habitability, fair-housing, or code-enforcement law, consistent with the anti-retaliation provisions of the law of the State of California.

 SERVICEMEMBERS CIVIL RELIEF ACT